filipmirkovi/kidney-segmentation/README.md

 docker build -t segmentation .
 ```
 **NOTE:** This may require sudo or administrator privilages.
 The whole building procedure might take a while, since we're using a fairly large base image, and installing heavy Python libraires such as Pytorch.
-Once, however, the image is successfuly built you can run it by using the following bulky command
+Once, however, the image is successfuly built you can run it by using the following lengthy command:
 ```
 docker run -p 8501:8501 --mount type=bind,src=/path_to_your_repo/kidney-segmentation/app_data,dst=/app/app_data segmentation
 ```
 This command wil bun the built `segmentation` application image, forward host port 8501 to the container port 8501, and mount a volume `/path_to_your_repo/kidney-segmentation/app_data` to the container `app/app_data` folder, that way the segmentation images the docker app creates will be retained after the application is shut down.

+### 4. Modeling details